 1. Container Runtime

 The container runtime is the software that is responsible for running containers.
-Kubernetes supports several container runtime: Docker, containerd, cri-o, rktlet, and any implementation of the Kubernetes CRI (Container Runtime Interface).
+Kubernetes supports several container runtimes: Docker, containerd, cri-o, rktlet, and any implementation of the Kubernetes CRI (Container Runtime Interface).

-So we need the docker or its supported equivalent install on all the nodes in the cluster including master.
+So we need the docker or its supported equivalent install on all the nodes in the cluster, including the master.

 It listens for instructions from Kube API Server and deploys or destroys the containers on the nodes.
 The Kube API Server periodically fetches status reports from the kubelet to monitor the state of the node or containers.

-This is a proxy service which runs on each node and helps in making services available to the external host.
+Kube proxy is a proxy service that runs on each node and helps make services available to the external host.
 It helps in forwarding the request to correct containers and is capable of performing primitive load balancing

 Kuber-proxy maintains network rules on nodes.
 These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

 Kube-proxy uses the operating system packet filtering layer if there is one and it’s available.
 Otherwise, Kube-proxy forwards the traffic itself.

 Pods are one of the crucial concepts in Kubernetes, as they are the key construct that developers interact with.